etiennebr/rstdocs/Applications/Stereo/StereoFramework.rst

 Detailed description
 --------------------

 Compute the ground elevation with a stereo block matching algorithm between one or mulitple stereo pair in sensor geometry.
 The output is projected in desired geographic or cartographic map projection (UTM by default).
-The pipeline is made of the following steps:for each sensor pair :	 compute the epipolar displacement grids from the stereo pair (direct and inverse)	 resample the stereo pair into epipolar geometry using BCO interpolation	 create masks for each epipolar image : remove black borders and resample input masks	 compute horizontal disparities with a block matching algorithm	 refine disparities to subpixel precision with a dichotomy algorithm	 apply an optional median filter	 filter disparities based on the correlation score  and exploration bounds	 translate disparities in sensor geometry	  convert disparity to 3D Map.Then fuse all 3D maps to produce DSM.
+The pipeline is made of the following steps: for each sensor pair :

+	- compute the epipolar displacement grids from the stereo pair (direct and inverse)
+	- resample the stereo pair into epipolar geometry using BCO interpolation
+	- create masks for each epipolar image : remove black borders and resample input masks
+	- compute horizontal disparities with a block matching algorithm
+	- refine disparities to sub-pixel precision with a dichotomy algorithm
+	- apply an optional median filter
+	- filter disparities based on the correlation score  and exploration bounds
+	- translate disparities in sensor geometry
+	- convert disparity to 3D Map.

+Then fuse all 3D maps to produce DSM.

 Parameters
 ----------